-In 2006, two years after the voluntary phase-out of pentaBDE and octaBDE, the US EPA announced a complementary Significant New Use Rule (SNUR) (74 FR 34015) for PBDEs.
+In 2006, two years after the voluntary phase-out of PentaBDE and OctaBDE mixtures, the US EPA announced a complementary Significant New Use Rule (SNUR) (74 FR 34015) for PBDEs.
 The SNUR required anyone who intended to manufacture or import a chemical or mixture containing pentaBDE or octaBDE to notify US EPA at least 90 days in advance.
 This advance notice allows the US EPA to assess the intended use of the chemical or mixture to determine if it needs to be limited or prohibited.

 In 2012, the US EPA announced a proposal to amend the SNUR to include other significant new uses: (1) the processing of any combination of the pentaBDE and octaBDE congeners; (2) the manufacturing, import, or processing of decaBDE; and (3) the manufacturing, importing, or processing of any article to which PBDEs had been added.
 The US EPA simultaneously proposed a TSCA test rule for pentaBDE, octaBDE, and decaBDE, which would require the development of information to determine the health and environmental effects of manufacturing, processing, or other activities involving these three PBDE mixtures.
 The test rule was to be promulgated only if the manufacturing, importing, and/or processing of these PBDE mixtures had not ceased by December 31, 2013 (US EPA, 2017a).
 However, to date, neither rule has been finalized.
-There is no explicit prohibition of decaBDE, other penta- and octa-BDE congeners, or PBDE-containing products however, no chemical manufacturer has reported manufacturing or importing PBDEs in quantities greater than 25,000 pounds (11.3 tonnes) in the United States since 2015.
+There is no explicit prohibition of decaBDE, other penta- and octa-BDE congeners, or PBDE-containing products.